sodazone/ocelloids-sdk/README.md

 **Noun** ocelloid (_plural_ ocelloids)

-> (microbiology) a cellular structure found in unicellular microorganisms that is analogous in structure and function to eyes, which focus, process and detect light.
+>  “(microbiology) a cellular structure found in unicellular microorganisms that is analogous in structure and function to eyes, which focus, process and detect light.”

 ---

-Ocelloids is an open-source software development kit that provides a framework for building monitoring applications specifically designed for Substrate-based networks.
+Ocelloids is an open-source software development kit (SDK) that provides a framework for building monitoring applications specifically designed for Substrate-based networks.
 With Ocelloids you can easily implement sophisticated multi-chain monitoring logic.

 ## Features